felixms/arma-rcon-class-php/README.md

 * `add_ban(string $player, string $reason, int $time = 0)`:  Same as "ban_player", but allows to ban a player that is not currently on the server.*
 * `remove_ban(int $banid)`:  Removes a ban.*
 * `write_bans()`:  Removes expired bans from bans file.*
-* `disconnect()`:  Closes the connection to the BattlEye server manually, sending commands after calling this function is not possible.
+* `disconnect()`:  Closes the existing connection to the BattlEye server manually, sending commands after calling this function is not possible.
-* `connect(string $ServerIP = "", int $ServerPort = "", string $RConPassword = "")`:  Creates a new connection to a server.
+* `connect(string $ServerIP = "", int $ServerPort = "", string $RConPassword = "")`:  Creates a new connection to the server and closes the existing one.
 Note: It's not required to call disconnect() before.

 *These functions will return true if the execution was successful and false if it failed.
 <br>